mariocandela/beelzebub/README.md

 $ make test.dependencies.down
 ```

-## Roadmap

-Our future plans for Beelzebub include developing it into a robust PaaS platform.

 ## Contributing

 The Beelzebub team welcomes contributions and project participation.
 Whether you want to report bugs, contribute new features, or have any questions, please refer to our [Contributor Guide](CONTRIBUTING.md) for detailed information.
 We encourage all participants and maintainers to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) and foster a supportive and respectful community.